Careers360 Logo

 Switch toEnglish IconHindi Icon

-68 Marks in JEE Mains 2026 Percentile- The National Testing Agency will release the JEE Main 2026 score in the form of percentile.
-Candidates can check the expected 68 Marks in JEE Mains 2026 percentile on this page.
+68 Marks in JEE Mains 2026 Percentile- The National Testing Agency will announce the JEE Main 2026 score in the form of a percentile.
+The expected 68 Marks in JEE Mains 2026 percentile will be updated on this page.
 A score of 68 marks in JEE Main 2026 usually translates to around 88 percentile.
 However, this is only an estimate, as the factors that influence the JEE Main 2026 Marks vs Percentile vary every year.
 It is important to know how much is the JEE Main percentile for 68 marks for candidates who have attempted the JEE Main exam.
-The authority will conduct the JEE Main 2026 exam from January 21 to 30, 2026.
+The authority will conduct the JEE Main 2026 exam session 2 from April 2 to 9, 2026.
+The session 1 exam was held from January 21 to 29, 2026.

 This Story also Contains